Hyperbaric Oxygen Therapy in Manitoba | Canada Hyperbarics Skip to main content

 Manitoba Health does not cover HBOT delivered at private clinics in Manitoba.
 For medically necessary treatment of the 14 Health Canada-recognised conditions, your physician can arrange an interprovincial referral; treatment costs at the receiving facility are coordinated between provincial plans through Manitoba Health.

-Manitoba patients accessing HBOT through interprovincial referral are treated for the 14 Health Canada-recognised conditions, which include carbon monoxide poisoning, decompression sickness, gas embolism, gas gangrene, necrotising soft-tissue infections, crush injury, severe anaemia, intracranial abscess, central retinal artery occlusion, sudden sensorineural hearing loss, problem wounds, late effects of radiation, compromised grafts and flaps, refractory osteomyelitis, and thermal burns.
+Manitoba patients accessing HBOT through interprovincial referral are treated for the 14 Health Canada-recognised conditions: carbon monoxide poisoning, decompression sickness, gas or air embolism, gas gangrene, necrotising soft-tissue infections, crush injury, severe anaemia, sudden sensorineural hearing loss, problem wounds, soft-tissue radiation necrosis, radiation damage affecting bone, compromised grafts and flaps, refractory osteomyelitis, and thermal burns.
+Intracranial abscess (UHMS Indication #8) and central retinal artery occlusion (a sub-presentation of arterial insufficiency) are additional UHMS-listed uses treated at some Canadian hospital hyperbaric programmes, not among the named Health Canada 14.

 Most chronic indications require a course of 20 to 40 daily sessions, with some radiation indications requiring up to 60 sessions.
 Each session typically lasts 90 to 120 minutes.
 Manitoba patients accessing publicly funded HBOT through interprovincial referral should plan for an extended stay near the receiving facility.